NatHarari/neurolog/content/posts/a-rant-kind-of-day.md

 The public at large are fucking idiots.
 That probably includes people you know whom are close to you.
 It sure does with me.
 But one thing I've done a long time ago is cut those people off - including family members who support this traitor and this virulent populism and idiotic nationalism.
 I have no regrets on that score whatsoever.
 What I do regret is their existence, and I regret that not only for myself, but for the world entire.

 But that's not something I can do anything about, and neither can I do anything about what is going to happen in the next few years.
-I've leave the Cassandra-like predictions for another time, though I will say that for the last few years, I feel like Claudius witnessing the decline of the empire in his old age.
+I've leave the Cassandra-like predictions for another time, though I will say that for the last few years, I feel like Claudius witnessing the decline of the republic in his old age.

 "Let all the poisons that lurk in the mud hatch out."